BriefRobotics/sketchbot/docs/getting_started.md

 Nice!

 There is a lot of repeditive code in there.
-In keeping with the _don't repeat yourself (DRY)_ principle, let's clean that up:
+In keeping with the _don't repeat yourself (DRY)_ principle, let's clean that up with a `repeat` block:

 ![Square sketch DRY](media/square_dry_sketch.png)